 There is an airport in Bern, a 45 minute drive or train ride away.
 A bit further away is Zurich airport, a 2 hour drive or train journey.

-If you want to stay in accommodation, check out the Booking.com widget below for some of the latest deals in Wengen.
+If you want to stay in accommodation, check out Booking.com for some deals in Wengen.
 You can also check for Kleine Scheidegg, Grindelwald & Mürren, all are close by and offer great hiking opportunities!

 If you’re on a budget, hike instead of riding the trains, even if you enjoy the trains.
 Seeing them climb around the landscape is more fun anyway!